 |Distance||627 miles (1011 km)|

-Looking for a smooth and easy way to travel between Catania and Milan?
-Book your Trenitalia Frecciarossa train between Catania and Milan with Omio today!
+Looking for a smooth and easy way to travel from Catania to Milan?
+Book your Trenitalia Frecciarossa train from Catania to Milan with Omio today!
 Trenitalia is Italy’s national train company that offers a wide variety of connections throughout the country, including the Catania to Milan trip.
 Omio shows you current Frecciarossa schedules and tickets to cover the 627 miles (1011 km) distance.
-You can choose from fares like Super Economy, Economy, and Base for the best deals on this trip.
+You can choose from fares like Super Economy, Economy, and Base for the best deals on this route.
 Trenitalia discount cards can also be applied when purchasing your Frecciarossa ticket on Omio.

 All Frecciarossa classes provide free WiFi access, power outlets, air conditioning, bathrooms, luggage storage, onboard entertainment, and restaurant and bar services to passengers.
 Frecciarossa covers long distances and connects major cities in Italy in just a few hours thanks to its high speed.
 These trains are renowned for their comfort, speed and reduced environmental impact and can reach speeds up to 186 mph (300 kmh).
 Frecciarossa offers all travelers ultimate comfort, flexibility and convenience, and you can book Frecciarossa tickets with us in a few steps!